Architecture

 What gets logged

-Section titled “What gets logged”Pinchy logs 12 event types covering authentication, agent management, user management, configuration changes, and tool execution.
+Section titled “What gets logged”Pinchy logs events across seven categories: authentication, agent management, user management, group management, channel management, configuration changes, and tool execution.
 Chat message content is not logged — only tool calls and permission-relevant actions.
+See Audit Trail for the complete list of event types.

 Integrity verification